 This is an extended version of the original piece published in ArchVoices, in response to a call for architects to lobby for the word

 architect to be restricted to only those sanctioned by the state.
-We also have a whack at the
+We also have a whack at the Pritzker

 We don't think it pays for those in the occupation to be too precious about the word and title

 architect.
-The profession is a past master at hoisting petards; and this – perhaps –
+The profession is a past master at hoisting petards; and this – perhaps – is the

-condition of the profession's thinking about its place in society.
+the profession's thinking about its place in society.